 From the farming area of Micalong near Tumut two brothers left and marched with the Kangaroos to enlist.
 One brother, William Wingate Hall aged 27 on enlistment (#1668) returned, the younger, Leslie John Hall aged 21 on enlistment (#1667) did not.
 Both big strong lads, Leslie was a six footer with William not far behind him.
-Leslie Hall joined the Kangaroos in Cootamundra; while his brother W.W.
-(Bing) Hall joined in Goulburn.
+Leslie Hall joined the Kangaroos in Cootamundra; while his brother W.W. (known as ‘Bing’) Hall joined in Goulburn.

 Henry Fisher Hall had married Eliza Jessie Jenkins in Cobar in 1880.
 William was born in Yass and Leslie in Nyngan.
 Their father Henry died in 1910 leaving Eliza a widow.